 Brandfolder’s powerful reporting tools are fully customizable to track asset usage data over flexible time frames, so you can look at how users interact with your assets and see which content performs the best with target audiences.

 For example, you can use our reporting tools to see:

-These insights and analytics help you refine business and marketing strategies, plan new creative, and better control your brand image.
+These insights and analytics help you refine business and marketing strategies, plan new creative content, and maintain control of your brand image.

 Other Digital Asset Management Software Options

-When researching the top-rated digital asset management software, you’ll also see Canto, Bynder, and Widen Collective listed as popular options.
-Each of these DAMs is high-quality and well-reviewed, but they all have their differences — as a result, they’re all designed for different end-users.
+When researching top-rated digital asset management software, you’ll also see Canto, Bynder, and Widen.
+While these DAMs are high-quality and well-reviewed, they’re all designed for different end-users.

 Instead, mid-size and enterprise businesses should consider Bynder.

 Bynder, like Brandfolder, is another versatile DAM that works for various business needs — even small businesses can get started in Bynder and upgrade as they go.

 The platform offers several advanced features — dashboards to manage creative content production, templates, dynamic transformation tools, brand guidelines, and CDN.
 Bynder also integrates with 50+ other tools to help you use and distribute content.